1 Nuts Library

 // just create an instance and call runAndExit in the main method

-// this method ensures that exist code is well propagted
+// this method ensures that exist code is well propagated

 // from exceptions to caller processes